Navigating the Storm: 5 Gentle Strategies to Quiet Racing Thoughts After Baby

 Strategy 1: Mindful Breathing for Instant Calm

 When your thoughts are spinning, your breath is a powerful anchor to the present moment.
-Mindful breathing can help activate your body's relaxation response, calming your nervous system.
+Mindful breathing can activate your body's relaxation response, calming your nervous system.

 A Simple Box Breathing Technique to Try Now: